-Since 2006, the Company has carried out programs of exploration, development and mine production in both districts, bringing eight sites from exploration drilling to development and profitable mining, including all mines currently in production.
-Most recently, the Company has focused on improving the capacity of its Guadalupe processing plant, increasing its production up to 538 tonnes per day (tpd) from 496 tpd a year ago.
+Since 2006, the Company has carried out programs of exploration, development and mine production in both districts, bringing eight sites from exploration drilling to development and mining, including all mines currently in production.
+Most recently, due to the unpredictability in silver prices and to offset the effects of low prices of silver, the Company has been focused on improving the capacity of its Guadalupe processing plant, increasing its production up to 534 tonnes per day (tpd) from 492 tpd a year ago.

-As a silver producer, IMPACT's results are directly affected by the performance of silver prices.
-The silver prices for 2017 have been volatile ranging from a high of \$18.34 in February to a low of \$15.22 in July.
-As a result, even though the Company has increased its tonnes milled, year-to-date revenues have remained relatively the same at \$8.2 million.
-Over the past year the Company has been controlling its costs; however, due to the intensive nature of the business, during the first half of the year, IMPACT invested heavily in upgrading and repairing its capital equipment while also trying to improve its throughput to partially compensate for weaker silver prices.
+IMPACT is considered one of the purest silver producers in Mexico.
+IMPACT's primary metal is silver and the majority of its revenues are generated by silver.
+Thus far, 2017 has been a volatile year for silver prices and it is evident in IMPACT's quarterly revenue performance.
+In Q3 2017, revenues improved to \$4.0 million compared to Q2 2017 revenue of \$3.6 million even though shipments were delayed as a result of heavy rains associated with the recent hurricanes.
+Over the past year the Company has been controlling its costs; however, due to the intensive nature of the business, during the first six months of the year, IMPACT invested heavily in upgrading and repairing its capital equipment while also trying to improve its throughput to partially compensate for weaker silver prices.
 Operating costs have also increased due to closing of the Mirasol mine as it was at the end of its mine life, initial costs of development production at the San Patricio (Chivo) mine and rising inflation in Mexico.
 With the funding currently in place, IMPACT is actively expanding its in-mine exploration and development to allow for increases in additional tonnage throughput at the mill for the current year.
 These costs are expensed in the quarter they are incurred.